 -

-Includes facilities such as athletics tracks, football fields, and tennis courts.
+Includes facilities such as athletics track, football fields and tennis courts, etc.

 -

-Open to the public for daily use, providing professional sports facilities to encourage citizen participation in sports activities.
+Open to the public for daily use with professional sports amenities to encourage community participation in sports activities.

 -